Expand To Show Full Article

 Overview

-The historic village of Culross is situated on the banks of the Firth of Forth where it overlooks the (sarcasm alert) beautiful delights of the Forth Road Bridge, the petrochemical works of Grangemouth, and the Longannet power station.
+The historic village of Culross is situated on the banks of the Firth of Forth where it overlooks the Forth Road Bridge, the petrochemical works of Grangemouth, and the Longannet power station.
+It’s not exactly what you’d call inspiring coastal views, so it’s perhaps surprising that this sleepy village is one of the most picturesque places in Scotland.

-Culross has a rich history having been founded in the 6th century and enjoying great wealth from the 16th to the 18th centuries thanks to two exports that were readily mined there – sea salt and coal.
+Culross has a rich history, having been founded in the 6th century and enjoying a great deal of wealth from the 16th to the 18th centuries thanks to two exports that were readily mined there: sea salt and coal.
+The export of these resources brought in a large amount of money to Culross, which is why so many of the buildings are so impressive, notably the 16th-century ‘palace’ that dominates the centre of it.

 Culross in Fife